 Flight Attendant’s wireless design is certainly appealing, while the addition of a pedal sensor and the ability of the system to switch between three positions does present a potential advantage over Live Valve.
 As with anything that offers automated control however, it will only be as good as the programming behind it.

 Still, there’s a lot to get excited about here, especially with those huge updates to the Pike, Lyrik, ZEB and Super Deluxe shock.
-We’ll have a Flight Attendant bike test arriving soon, so stay tuned for our riding impressions of this new and highly innovative automated suspension system.
+We’ve just received our YT Jeffsy test bike, complete with the RockShox Flight Attendant system, along with a SRAM AXS drivetrain and Reverb dropper post.
+It’s one clean bike, that’s for sure!
+As to how it rides?
+Be sure to keep an eye on the website for our riding impressions of this new and highly innovative automated suspension system.